Hajra-Javed-Awan/Hajra-Javed-Awan/README.md

 ## 📂 Projects

-Snake Game:A classic Snake Game developed in Python using the Turtle graphics library with score tracking, collision detection, and interactive gameplay.
+Snake Game:[https://github.com/Hajra-Javed-Awan/Snake-.git]A classic Snake Game developed in Python using the Turtle graphics library with score tracking, collision detection, and interactive gameplay.

 - More projects coming soon! 🚀